-In accordance with IBT's articles of association, the Company will develop, manufacture, market and sell pharmaceuticals directly or through subsidiaries or other forms of partownership or partnerships and conduct related operations.
+In accordance with IBT's articles of association, the Company will develop, manufacture, market and sell pharmaceuticals directly or through subsidiaries or other forms of part-ownership or partnerships and conduct related operations.
 The seat of the Board is Stockholm.
-The Articles of Association can be found on IBT's website under the heading Investors / Corporate Governance.